queilawithaQ/documentation/_basic/continuous-deployment/deployment-with-custom-scripts.md

 #### Step 1

-Navigate to your project's deployment configuration page by selecting _Project Settings_ > _Deployment_ on the top right side of the page.
+Navigate to your project's deployment configuration page by selecting _Project Settings_ on the top right side of the page.
+Next, select the _Deploy_ tab.

 ![Project Settings Deployment]({{ site.baseurl }}/images/continuous-deployment/project_configuration.png)